Miss Gay Philippines

-Miss Gay Philippines (MGP) is a gay beauty pageant in the Philippines.
+Miss Gay Philippines (MGP) is a queer beauty pageant in the Philippines.
 Considered the longest-running national gay beauty pageant in the Philippines, Miss Gay Philippines was founded in 1979 by entertainment journalist and talk show host Chito Alcid.
 Miss Gay Philippines is currently owned by the Betera Group.

 History

 Miss Gay Philippines was founded in 1979 by Chito Alcid, a Filipino entertainment reporter and talk show host.
 Eddie Mercado, famous Filipino actor and sought-after beauty pageant host, was the original host of this competition.
 The pageant is intended to promote the integration of Filipino LGBT people into mainstream life in the Philippines.
 In an interview with the Daily Guardian, Alcid said, "[Miss Gay Philippines] is a platform for them to further develop their personality, how to be more productive gays, to be professional in dealing with people ... [and] remind them the importance of moral values and their relationship to society."

 Following Alcid's death in 2013, the Miss Gay Philippines franchise was bought out by the Betera Group.
 The recipient of the Miss Gay Philippines — Universe title represented the Philippines at the Miss International Queen pageant held annually in Thailand until 2015, when media conglomerate Viva Entertainment and the city of Manila launched Miss Gay Manila.